 For games that are concerned about user churn if they send too many messages, a good rule of thumb is to send the same number of daily notifications (or emails) as to how frequently players open the game.
 For example, if new users play a game roughly three times in the first week after installing it, then three messages per week is a reasonable limit.

-Every messaging channel comes with a unique set of capabilities to make the messages more visible, engaging, or powerful.
+Every messaging channel has unique capabilities to make the messages more visible, engaging, or powerful.
 Yet, many of these capabilities are often overlooked by game developers.
+It's important to understand the strengths and limitations of each channel to create a cohesive messaging strategy.

 In new versions of iOS, notifications can have a wide range of interactive customization options, including images, gifs, videos, and more.